ds717-bit/alpb-count-based/README.md

 - Filter data by count (0-0, 1-2, 3-2, etc.)
 - Visualization of batting and pitching metrics
 - Date-based filtering for time-series analysis
+- Downloadable PDF reports with selected and general filter

 ## Setup